n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.todoist.md

+---
+title: Todoist node - n8n Documentation
+description: Documentation for the Todoist node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Todoist

 The Todoist node allows you to automate work in Todoist, and integrate Todoist with other applications. n8n has built-in support for a wide range of Todoist features, including creating, updating, deleting, and getting tasks.